gcallah/SoftwareEngineering/md/chap4.md

 Five potential problems of requirements that can be checked for in the requirements validation phase include:
 * **Validity**
-  *, Do the functions added address what stakeholders require?
+  *Do the functions added address what stakeholders require?
 * **Consistency**
-  *, Do any requirements conflict with each other?
+  *Do any requirements conflict with each other?
 * **Completeness**
   * Are all the requirements from stakeholders addressed in the system?
 * **Realism**